-4. What are his interests?
-You don’t have to choose interests entirely within their realm.
-You can incorporate yours too.
 Perhaps he’s really interested in dinosaurs.
 Could you add dinosaurs, subtract dinosaurs, read about dinosaurs?
-Do you like to draw?
+Does he like to draw?
 Draw dinosaurs.
 Paper mache?
-Mwahaha, good luck cleaning that up.
+(Ha, good luck cleaning that up.)
 Do you like to bake?
 Shape salty pretzels into dinosaur shapes.
-Unit studies of nearly every topic is easy to find.
-Incorporate their interests, and you’ll keep their attention longer.
+Unit studies of nearly every topic are easy to find.
+Incorporate their interests, and they’ll engage more closely.

-5. Spend a lot of money, waste a lot of money.
-Because I get no governmental dollars for my children’s academic education, I spend less.
-I know there’s a library around the corner, there are a roomful of boxes with curriculum I’ve purchased years before, and there are more on-line resources than I’ll ever need.
-Maybe the kids are tired of reading the Apologia Aquatic book, and they want to pursue a little anatomy.
-Do that.
-But later on, go back to it.
+I know there’s a library around the corner, there are a roomful of boxes with curriculum I’ve purchased in my early years homeschooling, and there are more online resources than I’ll ever need.
+Maybe the kids are tired of reading our Apologia Aquatic book, and they want to pursue a little anatomy.
+We can do that, and later on, we can go back to it.